ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 However, there are some problems with using the Angular TestBed for unit tests which I'll be explaining below.

 ## 1. TestBed
-Setting up the TestBed configuration for a component kind of looks like a module definitions, you should list all components, directives and services directly or by importing a module that includes them.
+Setting up the TestBed configuration for a component kind of looks like a module definition.
+You should list all components, directives and services that are used by the component you're testing directly or by importing a module that includes them.
-Calling `createComponent` will return a 'fixture' which can be used to access the view and also get the instance of the class.
+Calling `createComponent` will return a 'fixture' which can be used to access the view and also get the instance of the class linked to it.
-With the fixture you can find HTML elements and perform actions on them, verify their content and attributes.
+With the fixture you can find HTML elements and perform actions on them, verify their content and attributes...
 The instance of the class can be used to test its public functions (unit test).

 {% highlight coffeescript %}